akmal-k/akmal-k/README.md

 #### About me

-- 💼 I’m currently working at Outliers
+- 💼 I’m currently working at Goodoc
 - 🤔 I’m working on new project.
 - 📫 How to reach me: akmalkuchkarov@inbox.ru.
 - 😄 Google it.